bsylview/beijing-olympics/README.md

 ```

 Currently the `ENV_NAME`s are `dev`, `prod`, `staging`, but you can simply add a different file `"ENV_NAME.ts".` file in order to alter extra such environments.

-# Tools documentation

-A documentation of the provided tools can be found in [tools/README.md](tools/README.md).

-# How to extend?

-Visit the [Wiki page](https://github.com/mgechev/angular-seed/wiki) of the project.

 # Running tests